-The Central College psychology program has been launching graduates into successful careers in psychology, medicine, law, education, ministry, the corporate world, private ownership and other areas for more than 50 years.
+Central College’s three-track psychology program integrates core requirements, psychology electives and research flexibly so students can adapt the program to fit their unique goals.
 Psychology majors at Central graduate with scientifically grounded knowledge about human behavior, useful problem-solving skills, strong human relations skills and emotional intelligence skills.
-With this background, Central graduates are highly qualified and often report they are better prepared for graduate school than the majority of their first-year colleagues from other universities.
+Central psychology graduates often report they are better prepared for graduate school than most of their first-year colleagues from other universities.

-No matter what your interests are, Central has a student group for you!
-Learn how you can get involved with groups and organizations at Central.
+No matter what your interests are, Central opens the door to student involvement with more than 100 on-campus groups.
+Learn how to get involved with groups and organizations at Central.

-General Psychology, the introductory course, is the foundation not only for the psychology major, but many other majors because of its versatility in understanding human behavior and its adaptability to many life-long learning environments.
+General psychology, the introductory course, is the foundation for psychology majors as well as many other majors because of its versatility in understanding human behavior and its adaptability to many lifelong learning environments.